chankrrn/WRO-FE-YBR/README.md

 <img width="250" src="https://github.com/chankrrn/WRO-FE-YBR-SUNFLOWER/blob/5e710e7e09354c6d071cfc761c1bd883adb1747e/robot-photos/ver-1/v1-Front.webp">

 **Main purpose:** establish the initial drivetrain, steering and sensing concept.
+The original V1 sensing plan used the front ultrasonic sensor for distance measurement together with two downward-facing light sensors.
+The team also planned to add another ultrasonic sensor at the rear so reverse distance could be observed during the parking maneuver.
+This concept was replaced before the final autonomous architecture was completed.

 ### Version 2

 <img width="250" src="https://github.com/chankrrn/WRO-FE-YBR-SUNFLOWER/blob/5e710e7e09354c6d071cfc761c1bd883adb1747e/robot-photos/ver-2/v2-Front.webp">

 **Main purpose:** integrate LiDAR-based sensing and begin complete autonomous navigation development.
+The ultrasonic sensor was removed and RPLiDAR C1 became the main environmental-distance sensor.
+The BNO055 was moved beneath the LiDAR.

+> **Photo note:** the two light sensors are still visible on the Version 2 robot in this photograph because the team did not physically remove them from the chassis at that stage.
+They were no longer used by the active sensing architecture.
+The ultrasonic sensor, however, had already been removed.

+Version 2 did **not** use the final XL4015 motor/control power branch.

 ### Version 3

 <img width="250" src="https://github.com/chankrrn/WRO-FE-YBR-SUNFLOWER/blob/620ed8f2468a557cd779440bb241dcd40da863fb/robot-photos/Front.png">

-**Main purpose:** final mechanical rebuild and integrated competition architecture.
+**Main purpose:** rebuild the robot into the final competition platform while retaining the core LiDAR + camera + IMU + encoder architecture developed in V2.
+Version 3 was assembled as a new robot, introduced the final 16:28 drivetrain for improved motor performance, reorganized the final electrical layout, and added the XL4015 DC-DC step-down converter.
+Several newly printed mechanical parts are green, including parts of the Ackermann steering-arm assembly.

 ---